In pursuit of kitsch

 >> Bring in the kitsch So you've decided to go the kitsch waybut aren't quite sure how to pull it off.
 When it comes to incorporating kitsch elements into your home, there are no strict rules.
 "Don't go overboard, lest your home look overly cluttered.
 At the same time, have fun with your surroundings.
 Take risks and be unconventional," advices Malhotra.

-well.
+The simplest option is to frame up movie posters or album covers that you love.
+Souvenirs from holidays, placed interestingly on a mantelpiece, work well as well.
 Countless artifacts inspired by popular culture are available in shops -right from lamps to cushion covers, carpets, coasters and curtains prints.
 Statement furniture pieces are also an option.
 The more adventurous could consider wall painting.

 Essentially, the trick lies in thinking differently.
 "Simple objects, such as rolled up magazines and colourful old bangles could be used effectively and interestingly in your kitsch home decor," advices MBA student Khadija Ekhlas, whose colourful room boasts of wall hangings fashioned from old pairs of jeans.